datacamp-content-public/courses-interview-preparation-for-machine-learning-questions-in-python/slides/chapter_1_74af834eba04b5f46dc2ffba5d7d6ec2.md

 `@script`
-You initialize an array y_null and fill it with the average of the output variable in the test data for all the test samples.y_null represents the predictions of your stupid model.
+You initialize an array y_null and fill it with the average of the output variable in the test data for all the test samples.
+This y_null array represents the predictions of your stupid model.

 ---